TA-Lib/ta-lib-python/README.md

 The ``run()`` method is a shortcut to ``outputs`` that also optionally accepts an ``input_arrays`` dict to use for calculating the function values.
 You can also call the ``Function`` instance directly; this shortcut to ``outputs`` allows setting both ``input_arrays`` and/or any function parameters and keywords.
 These methods make up all the ways you can call the TA function and get its values.

-``Function`` returns either a single ndarray or a list of ndarrays, depending on how many outputs the TA function has.
+``Function.outputs`` returns either a single ndarray or a list of ndarrays, depending on how many outputs the TA function has.
 This information can be found through ``Function.output_names`` or ``Function.info['outputs']``.

 ``Function.info`` is a very useful property.
 It returns a dict with almost every detail of the current state of the ``Function`` instance:

 ```python
 print Function('stoch').info